khalilia2000/Car-ND-Model-Predictive-Control/README.md

 - updating cte: (f0 - y0) + v0 x epsi0 / dt
 - updating epsi: (psi0 - psides0) + (v0 x deltaa0 / Lf x dt)

-in which f0 is the evaluatoin of x0 using a 3rd degree fitted polynomial, psides0 is the angle of the tanget to the polynomical, dt is the timestep, and Lf is the distance from the front of the vehicle to the centre of gravity.
+in which f0 is the evaluation of x0 using a 3rd degree fitted polynomial, psides0 is the angle of the tangent to the polynomial, dt is the timestep, and Lf is the distance from the front of the vehicle to the centre of gravity.

 ### Timestep Length and Frequency

 N and dt were chosen using trial and error.
 I found that dt values of smaller than 0.1 seconds generally work OK, however what is really important is the total time interval of prediction ahead of the current state (i.e. N x dt).
-I experimented with different values, and found out that N x dt of approximately 1 seconds provide a good stable implementation. if N x dt is too much (i.e. 2 secons, it results in instability in some cases due not finding a reasonable answer in the solver for some cases. if N x dt is too small, it does not provide a good actuation recommendation.
+I experimented with different values, and found out that N x dt of approximately 1 second provide a good stable implementation. if N x dt is too much (i.e. 2 seconds, it results in instability in some cases due not finding a reasonable answer in the solver for some cases. if N x dt is too small (i.e. less than 0.4 seconds), it does not provide a good actuation recommendation.
 Given the latency of 100 milliseconds, I adopted 0.9 seconds as the prediction time interval (i.e. N x dt), with N = 18 and dt = 0.05.

 ### Polynomial Fitting and MPC Preprocessing

-The waypoints received from the simulator are first pre-procesed and are converted to the vehicle coordinate system.
+The waypoints received from the simulator are first pre-processed and are converted to the vehicle coordinate system.
 This pre-processing is performed in lines 109 to 114 of main.cpp, using the following formulas:
 ```
 ptsx_vcoord(i) =  (ptsx[i]-px)*cos(psi) + (ptsy[i]-[y)*sin(psi);
 ptsy_vcoord(i) = -(ptsx[i]-px)*sin(psi) + (ptsy[i]-[y)*cos(psi);